Mary McGahon

 Research Interests

-Since my appointment to Lecturer in Physiology (and previously as a Teaching associate) in the Centre for Biomedical Sciences Education (CBMSE) I have made significant contributions to Teaching and Learning in CBMSE and throughout the School of Medicine, Dentistry and Biomedical Sciences (SMDBS) at an undergraduate level.
-With my colleagues I coordinate 4 modules on the Human biology and Biomedical Sciences degree programmes.
-Additionally, I provide significant administrative support for teaching in my role as Demonstrator Recruitment Liaison.
-My expertise in teaching has been recognised in awarding of a Queen’s Merit Award (SFHEA).
+Recently appointed as Senior Lecturer in Physiology, I have made significant contributions to Teaching and Learning within the Centre for Biomedical Sciences Education (CBMSE) and across the School of Medicine, Dentistry and Biomedical Sciences (SMDBS) at undergraduate level.
+Together with my colleagues, I coordinate five modules on the Human Biology and Biomedical Sciences degree programmes and provide substantial administrative support for teaching in my role as Demonstrator Recruitment Liaison.
+My expertise in teaching has been recognised through the awarding of a Queen’s Merit Award (SFHEA) and a nomination for the Queen’s University 180 Award, which recognises my long-standing civic mission and lasting contribution to society.

-My teaching philosophy centres around the themes of active learning as reflected in my teaching methods and my pedagogical research (see table below).
-A further passion is to make entry to QUB, and in particular degrees offered by SMDBS, both equal and equitable.
-The MDBS Pathway Opportunity Programme (POP) which I have developed and currently coordinate ensures accessible entry to QUB for all student regardless of socioeconomic backgrounds.
+My teaching philosophy centres on active and inclusive learning, reflected in both my teaching methods and pedagogical research.
+I am passionate about ensuring equal and equitable access to Queen’s University Belfast, particularly for degrees offered by SMDBS.
+The MDBS Pathway Opportunity Programme (POP), which I helped to develop and currently coordinate, ensures accessible entry for students regardless of socioeconomic background.

 Title of study